inga-divra/graphql-tutorial/README.md

 # Project Overview

-This project is part of a React course and focuses on building a web app using **GraphQL** for fast and flexible data fetching.
-I learned how to use **Apollo Client** to handle GraphQL queries and caching, which made the app faster and easier to work with.
+This project is part of a React course by John Smilga and focuses on building a web app using GraphQL for fast and flexible data fetching.
+I learned how to use Apollo Client to handle GraphQL queries and caching, which made the app faster and easier to work with.

 ## What I Learned